The best independent guide to Lisbon

 • Terreiro do Paço to Barreiro

 • Cais do Sodré to Seixal

-• Cais do Sodré to Cacilhas (recommended)
+• Cais do Sodré to Cacilhas (recommended tourist route)

-The two most scenic routes are Belem to Porto Brandão, and Cais do Sodré to Cacilhas.
-The Belem ferry provides wonderful views over the Belem district and of the suspension bridge.
-Cais do Sodré to Cacilhas offers views of the Baixa district and the bridge.
-The Terreiro do Paço to Barreiro route has good views of Baixa and Alfama, but the journey is much longer.
+The Belem ferry provides views over the Belem district and of the Ponte 25 de Abril suspension bridge.
+Cais do Sodré to Cacilhas offers views over the Baixa district and the Ponte 25 de Abril bridge.

 The following list provides the cost of a single crossing; there are no return tickets and two single tickets must be purchased.

 • Terreiro do Paço to Barreiro - €2.65

 • Cais do Sodré to Montijo - €3.00